01-25-2015 04:25 PM

 Also, with full disclosure note that I am in the HP calculator group and was heavily involved with the creation of Prime so I am obviously biased despite my best efforts in this post. :-)

-Although I work for the HP calculator group, the views and opinions I post here are my own.
+Although I work for the HP calculator group as a head developer of the HP Prime, the views and opinions I post here are my own.

 01-26-2015 07:29 AM